| |

 -

-An insurance-based contract that provides future
+contract that provides future payments at regular

-payments at regular intervals in exchange for current
+intervals in exchange for current premiums.
+Annuity

-premiums.
-Annuity contracts are usually purchased from
+contracts are usually purchased from banks, credit

-banks, credit unions, brokerage firms, or insurance
+unions, brokerage firms, or insurance companies. top

 -